Milly Scott

 Marion Henriëtte Louise Molly (born 29 December 1933), known professionally as Milly Scott, is a Dutch singer and actress of Surinamese origin, best known for her participation in the Eurovision Song Contest 1966.
-She is recognised as the first black singer to take part in the Eurovision Song Contest.
+She is recognised as the first Black singer to take part in the Eurovision Song Contest.

 Early life

 Scott was born in Den Helder, the main base of the Royal Netherlands Navy, where her father was stationed as a marine.
-Both her parents were immigrants from the Dutch colony of Surinam, while her paternal grandfather was originally from North Brabant.
-As the first black family in Den Helder and the only black child in kindergarten, she often experienced discrimination while growing up.
+Both her parents were immigrants from the colony of Surinam: her father, Harry Molly (1941–1943), was born in Commewijne as the illegitimate child of a washerwoman, while her mother, Lien Bruininger (1903–1986), was born in Paramaribo.
+The couple had five children, of which Scott is the eldest.
+She was one of only few Black children living in Den Helder at the time, and regularly faced xenophobia while growing up.

-In the beginning of World War II, the ship HNLMS Johan Maurits van Nassau was bombed, severely wounding Scott's father, after which the family moved to Amsterdam.
-Soon after, her father was summoned by the Nazis and taken to Germany as a prisoner of war.
-The Red Cross later informed the family that he had died there.
+During the German invasion of the Netherlands in 1940, the ship HNLMS Johan Maurits van Nassau was bombed near Callantsoog, severely wounding Scott's father.
+Upon his recovery, the family moved to Amsterdam.
+In 1942, Scott's father was summoned and taken to Germany as a prisoner of war.
+He died of abdominal tuberculosis in Ludwigsburg the following year.

-Having learned to play the piano during the war, Scott started giving performances to financially support her mother after her father's death.
+Scott's mother was supported in the upbringing of her children by a befriended couple, with whom Scott lived in Westerblokker for some time.
+Having learned to play the piano during the war, she started giving performances to financially support her mother after her father's death.
 At the age of 14, she began singing in amateur bands and was eventually given a scholarship to study at the conservatory in Amsterdam.
-However, she dropped out due to the intense racism and bullying she experienced during her studies.
+However, she dropped out due to intense racism and bullying she experienced during her studies.

 Career

 Early career

 In 1953, at the age of 19, Scott was asked by Dutch comedian Toon Hermans to perform in one of his shows.
 According to Hermans, the name Milly suited her better than her birth name Marion.
 Following her mother's advice not to use her real surname, she then came up with the stage name Milly Scott.
 After performing in front of a big audience for the first time, she quickly built up a career as a jazz singer, with Lou van Rees as her impresario.

-Working as a singer, she lived in Hamburg, West Germany since 1954, and later moved to Sweden where she stayed for five years.
+Working as a singer, she lived in Hamburg, West Germany from 1954, and later moved to Sweden where she stayed for five years.
 In Gothenburg and Stockholm, she shared the stage with world-famous artists, such as Judy Garland and Quincy Jones.
 Furthermore, she maintained a close friendship with Swedish-Dutch singer Cornelis Vreeswijk, whom she regularly visited at his home in Lidingö.